Animal welfare licences and approvals

 • an alpine resort with the meaning of the Alpine Resorts (Management) Act 1997.

-Regulation 67 of the POCTA Regulations enables an unincorporated area to either:
+Regulation 67 of the POCTA Regulations enables the land manager of an unincorporated area to either:

 • make an agreement with a pound or shelter to manage any domestic animals captured or